MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServerManagement/v1.0.3/Install-AzureRmServerManagementGatewayProfile.md

 ```

 ## DESCRIPTION
-The **Install-AzureRmServerManagementGatewayProfile** cmdlet installs an azure_2 Server Management Gateway profile into the correct location.
+The **Install-AzureRmServerManagementGatewayProfile** cmdlet installs an Azure Server Management Gateway profile into the correct location.
 The file that this cmdlet installs is named profile.json.

 ## EXAMPLES